Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All healthcare providers utilize a referral system that supports families to find culturally relevant, skilled care rooted in their communities.
+- All healthcare providers utilize a referral system that supports families to find culturally relevant, skilled lactation care rooted in their communities

-- All health care providers have written policies in place that are publicly shared to ensure breastfeeding/bodyfeeding is protected within their offices and provide education to staff for supporting breastfeeding/bodyfeeding families.
+- All health care providers have written policies in place that are publicly shared to ensure breastfeeding/bodyfeeding is protected within all offices and clinics and provide education to staff for supporting breastfeeding/bodyfeeding families

-- All health care providers have access to and utilize current evidence-based information for human milk and medications compatibility.
+- All health care providers have access to and utilize current evidence-based information for human milk and medication compatibility, without age limitations.

 Incarceration